 Structure and members

 Starting from the first years of its existence, the Belarusian Association of Journalists has been developing strong international contacts and cooperation.
-The present list of permanent partners of BAJ includes:

 The International Federation of Journalists (IFJ) (BAJ has been its associate member since 1997)